-At Title Research, we always recommend that Personal Representatives get family trees professionally verified when dealing with an intestate estate.
+At Title Research, we always recommend that Personal Representatives get family trees professionally verified when dealing with an intestate estate or missing beneficiaries.
 On numerous occasions, we have seen our clients come very close to a misdistribution, where the Personal Representative would have subsequently been liable if there were any claims against the estate.
 By professionally verifying the family tree, Personal Representatives can ensure that everyone who is entitled to the estate is included and those unentitled are excluded.

-In the past, a couple would get married, have children and then die but this is no longer the case.
-We now more frequently come across children who are born with a different mother or father to their siblings, and children where their parents never married.
-If you’re not an experienced genealogical researcher, it can be difficult to unravel families of this kind.
+In the past, it was much more common for a couple to get married, have children, and stay together until they passed away.
+This is no longer the case.
+We now frequently come across children who are born with a different mother or father than their siblings; children whose parents never married; children across multiple marriages; and more.
+If you’re not an experienced genealogical researcher, it can be more difficult to unravel families of this kind.

 Another change in family dynamics which makes family tree verification more complicated is the rise in adoption.
 When adoption became legal in 1927, adopting in or out of the family was a rare occurrence.
 Between 1927 and 1946, only four volumes of indexes were required to document adoptions.
 However, by 1963, one volume was needed for every year and now, a volume is needed for every quarter.
 This highlights the growing frequency of adoption and how it is much more socially acceptable and openly discussed today.

 Same-sex couples were given the right to obtain the rights and responsibilities of civil marriage under the Civil Partnership Act of 2004.
 Then, same-sex marriage became fully legalised in England and Wales from March 2014 as the Marriage (Same Sex Couples) Act 2013 was created.
-These changes in legislation are beginning to impact genealogical work as a same-sex couple could marry each other and adopt a child.
-Therefore, we can no longer solely rely on marriage and birth records so all eventualities must be covered off to ensure accuracy.
+These changes in legislation are beginning to impact genealogical work, as for the first time a same-sex couple can legally marry and adopt a child.

-Our genealogy experience spans over 50 years and in that time we’ve learnt that family trees are not always as they seem.
-If you’ve been presented with an intestate estate, we highly recommend that you get a complete family tree professionally verified or appoint an experienced genealogist to reconstruct the family tree if you’re presented with an incomplete tree.
-This will ensure that the estate is correctly distributed so there’s no risk to the Personal Representative.
+Our genealogy experience spans over 50 years and in that time, we’ve learnt that family trees are not always as they seem.
+If you’ve been presented with an intestate estate, we highly recommend that you get the complete family tree professionally verified or appoint an experienced genealogist to reconstruct the family tree if it’s incomplete.
+This will ensure that the estate is correctly distributed so that there’s no risk to the Personal Representative.